KosmX/Emotecraft-emotes/README.md

 # Emotecraft
-Emotecraft is a Minecraft mod to add emotes to the game like in Bedrock Edition...
-Go here for more infomation on the mod itself: https://www.curseforge.com/minecraft/mc-mods/emotecraft
+Emotecraft is a Minecraft mod to add emotes to the game like in Bedrock Edition.
+For more infomation on the mod itself go here: https://www.curseforge.com/minecraft/mc-mods/emotecraft

 This is the pulic respository to find and download community made emotes